Our Experts

 Sahadeo, Jeff

-Jeff Sahadeo is Associate Professor at Carleton University and the director of the Institute of European, Russian and Eurasian Studies (EURUS).
-His teaching and research interests include the eastwards expansion of the European Union, diaspora, migration, and empire in Eastern Europe and Asia.
+Jeff Sahadeo received his PhD from the University of Illinois, Urbana-Champaign, in 2000.
+He joined Carleton after three years teaching at the University of Tennessee-Knoxville.
+His teaching interests include diaspora, migration, and empire in Eastern Europe and Asia.
 He also works on issues of colonialism, nationality, frontiers, and borders in relations of power and the creation of identities and states.
-Jeff Sahadeo has conducted extensive work in Uzbekistan.
-His current research focuses on issues of […]
+A specialist on the Caucasus and Central Asia, Dr. Sahadeo has conducted extensive work in several countries of the region. […]

 Carleton University